megbrimef/urso-examples/README.md

 5) put info file (_info.js) into app/templates/scenes to setup sub namespace

-5) put template file (play.js) into app/templates/scenes.
+6) put template file (play.js) into app/templates/scenes.
 Play scene will use by default in our engine

+7) put button textures files into src/assets

-6) put container object into this.objects in the play scene
+8) put textures data into this.assets in the play scene

-7) container have array parameter 'contents' where you can put other objects as a childs

-8) childs position calculating from parent container coordinates.
-Changing container's position will result in recalculation of it's childs coordinates
+9) in the play scene put button object data into this.objects

+10) assign textures keys for button frames

+11) launch the game and you will see button